cmspence/jdmdata/README.md

 fig1: Example tradeoff diagram with reference Pareto set and example points.

-fig3: Violin plots comparing contextual groups' Pareto scores at each number of objectives.
+fig5: Violin plots comparing contextual groups' Pareto scores at each number of objectives.
 Upper plot: two objectives.
 Lower plot: three objectives.

+fig6: Three vertically-stacked Violin plots comparing contextual groups' Preference scores at each number of objectives.
+Plots each display the comparison at one number of levers, moving from one lever to three levers from top to bottom.

 fig7: Violin plot comparing evonomic benefits/A achieved at one-objective decision stage among different numbers of levers and between problem contextual framing groups.

-fig8: Stacked bar chart comparing problem interpretation codes between natural resources framing, context- neutral framing

-fig9: Violin plot comparing economic benefits/A achieved at one-objective decision stage among different numbers of levers and between the group of participants whose responses coded as "OO" and those whose responses did not.

-fig10: Scatterplot on a tradeoff diagramcomparing strategies with "Other Objectives" flag in one-objective stage with same participants' 2-objective strategies in 2-D space.
+fig8: Scatterplot on a tradeoff diagramcomparing strategies with "Other Objectives" flag in one-objective stage with same participants' 2-objective strategies in 2-D space.

 In the Python workspace, the script will produce several summary statistics.